-2 Ways to Get Rid of Caterpillars
+How to Get Rid of Caterpillars

 Remove By Hand

-Removal by hand is really the most effective and simplest way to get rid of caterpillars quickly.
-Put on some well-fitting gloves, and drop the caterpillars into a bucket of soapy water.
-You can also try relocating them, as caterpillars don't like to travel very far from their birthplace in search of food.
-Put them in a cardboard box and bring them to a meadow or roadside area with plants; obviously don't put them in someone else's garden.
+Hand removal is the most effective and straightforward way to remove caterpillars quickly.
+If they're not the nuisance kind, put on some well-fitting gloves and try relocating them, as caterpillars don't like to travel far from their birthplace in search of food.
+Put them in a cardboard box and bring them to a meadow or roadside area with plants.
+Don't put them in someone else's garden.

-Causes of Caterpillar Infestation
+Causes of Caterpillar Infestations

-Moths are attracted to light at night, so if at all possible, try not to have lights around your garden at night; this will cut way back on moth traffic.
+Moths are attracted to light at night, so if possible, try not to have lights around your garden at night; this will cut way back on moth traffic.
 If they're not around, they won't lay eggs.

 Plant Food Crops and Flowers Separately

 Butterflies are most attracted to nectar-rich flowers.
-If caterpillars a re a problem, keeping your pollinator plantings separate from your food plantings will lessen the chance of a caterpillar infestation in your vegetable garden.
+If caterpillars are a problem, keeping your pollinator plantings separate from your food plantings will lessen the chance of a caterpillar infestation in your vegetable garden.

 Protection of Crops

-You can also use porous netting to protect your plants from caterpillars, but if the eggs were laid directly on your plants this method might have limited success.
+You can also use porous netting to protect your plants from caterpillars, but if the eggs were laid directly on your plants, this method might have limited success.

-Attract Birds Who Eat Caterpillars
+Attract Birds That Eat Caterpillars

 Spray a Caterpillar Deterrent